Getting started in the world of points and miles can often be confusing, if not overwhelming. We get it.

 - The American Express Gold® Card is one of our favorite all-around travel cards, and a 60,000-point bonus after spending $4,000 in the first six months – but check to see if you're targeted for a 75,000-point bonus!

-- Bonuses don't get much bigger than the 100,000 you can earn on the Platinum Card® from American Express, which is offering at least 100,000 points after spending $5,000 in six months – and up to 150,000 if you're targeted via CardMatch!
+- Bonuses don't get much bigger than with The Platinum Card® from American Express, which is offering at least 80,000 points after spending $5,000 in six months – and up to 150,000 if you're targeted via CardMatch!

 One of the biggest roadblocks to getting started with travel rewards credit cards is the concern that you'll hurt your credit score by applying for new cards.
 You're smart to be wary … but it's a very misunderstood topic.
 At the end of the day, opening new lines of credit has a very minor impact on your credit score.
 In reality, opening new lines of credit can ultimately increase your credit score if you're financially responsible.